turingschool/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 p doubles
 ```

 Knowing what we do about return values, can you guess what the following code snippet would return?
-Run the code in a playground.rb file and see if your guess was correct.
+Discuss with your parter, then we'll run the code for the class.

 ```ruby
 def double